 As representatives of the Mennonite Central Committee, the Hardings founded Mennonite House in Atlanta.
 They also organized the first multiracial delegation to Nicaragua through Witness for Peace in 1983.
 They were advisers for the PBS (Public Broadcasting System) television series Eyes on the Prize, documenting the civil rights movement in 1986.
 The Hardings established the Veterans of Hope Project in Denver in 1997, an educational initiative bringing together religion, culture, and participatory democracy.

 In retirement, Harding was Professor Emeritus of Religion and Social Transformation at Iliff School of Theology in Denver.
 He continued his work through the Veterans of Hope Project and in other ways that foster participatory learning.
 His consultancy to the Greensboro Truth and Reconciliation Commission in North Carolina in 2004 was one example.
-Harding remains a role model and a source of encouragement to those activists who seek social and racial justice.
+Harding left a legacy to those activists who sought social and racial justice.

 Vincent Gordon Harding died in Philadelphia, Pennsylvania on May 19, 2014.
 He was 82.